s33d1ing/PS2EXE/README.md

 ```

 ```
-    InputFile = Powershell script that you want to convert to executable OutputFile = destination executable file name, defaults to inputFile with extension '.exe' IconFile = icon file name for the compiled executable
+    InputFile = PowerShell script that you want to convert to executable OutputFile = destination executable file name, defaults to inputFile with extension '.exe' IconFile = icon file name for the compiled executable